The Psychological Skills of Top Performers

 Some mistakes are inevitable, but many of the ones you make under pressure are not.
 That’s because everyone has a specific “oops” reflex that tends to cause more mistakes (which then cause more mistakes, and so on).
 There’s a tendency to dwell on mistakes and imperfections, but that interrupts our focus and takes us out of the moment.
 And this increases the likelihood of our making another mistake, and then another, and so on, unless we learn how to move past these mistakes quickly.

-You’ll learn a 3-part recovery ritual that will enable you to stay poised and focused in even the most difficult situations – and make sure that mistakes don’t ruin what might otherwise have been a great performance.
+You’ll learn a 3-part recovery ritual that will enable you to stay poised and focused in even the most difficult situations – and make sure that mistakes don’t ruin what could otherwise be a great performance.

-And if you simply want to listen to the lessons, while you drive to work, go for a run, or give the dog a bath, audio-only tracks are available as well.
+If you’re more of an audio person and want to listen to the lessons while you drive to work, go for a run, or give the dog a bath, audio-only tracks are available as well.

-Altogether, there are 350+ pages of performance psychology training with examples, exercises, and strategies that you can use immediately.
-But don’t worry – it’s not a brain dump of research findings, or abstract theory, but a structured, organized, action-based approach to help you learn how to avoid freezing up, and play more confidently when you walk on stage.
+Altogether, there are 91 videos and 350+ pages of performance psychology training with examples, exercises, and strategies that you can use immediately.
+But not to worry – it’s not a brain dump of research findings or abstract theory, but a structured, organized, action-based approach to help you learn how to avoid freezing up, and play more confidently when you walk on stage.

 Whether it’s a long day of practicing, teaching, or back-to-back rehearsals, musicians put just as much stress on muscles, joints, and tendons as many athletes do – just in less immediately obvious ways.

-So I asked fellow Juilliard faculty member and flutist-turned-yoga educator Nicole Newman to create a series of videos, that will walk you through 60+ minutes of the most essential and useful yoga stretches and positions for musicians, to help you loosen up those parts of your body that are feeling tight and creaky!
+So I asked flutist-turned-yoga educator Nicole Newman to create a series of videos, that will walk you through 60+ minutes of the most essential and useful yoga stretches and positions for musicians, to help you loosen up those parts of your body that are feeling tight and creaky!

-To make sure you have regular opportunities to practice the skills you’re learning, you will also be able to participate in the live online 4-week Performance Psych Essentials practice and performance “bootcamps” that run several times a year – at no additional cost (normally $199).
+To make sure you have regular opportunities to practice the skills you're learning, you'll be able to participate in the live 4-week Performance Psych Essentials classes that run quarterly - at no additional cost (normally $199).

-And then, more importantly, you’ll put what you’ve learned to the test during the week.
-You’ll record before/after videos, spend a few minutes every day working on a specific strategy, and share your recordings with the cohort to get feedback from the group.
+And then, you'll put what you've learned to the test during each week.
+You'll record before/after videos, spend a few minutes every day working on a specific strategy, and share your recordings with the cohort to get feedback from the group.

-Over 5500 musicians have enrolled in the course to date, ranging from tenured university and conservatory professors, to professional musicians in major orchestras, to precocious 12-year olds, and adult learners coming back to music after decades away.
+Over 6000 musicians have enrolled in the course to date, ranging from tenured university and conservatory professors, to professional musicians in major orchestras, to precocious 12-year olds, to adult learners in their 70’s and 80’s.
 Here’s a sampling of what they’ve had to say.

 "I just wanted to share some good news; I won an audition for an orchestra last Saturday, and a lot of my preparation had to do with your course.